 The Summary of Mist-Netting Effort is the only information available that allows us to analyze between-year changes in mist-netting data in a constant-effort manner.
 It is critical that this form be completed exactly as indicated.
 Please review this section of the manual carefully before filling out the Summary of Mist-Netting Effort forms.
 The most common problems that we encounter are unspecified net number(s), unspecified timing (to the nearest ten minutes) of the opening and closing of the net(s), and net-hour calculations.
-Remember, the opening and closing times you should record are those for the first net to be opened or closed and should be recorded in the same format as capture times.
+Remember, the opening and closing times you should record are the times which you started the net runs to open or close the nets and should be recorded in the same format as capture times.
 Also, please be sure to double-check all net-hour calculations.
 All effort at MAPS nets from Intended Period 1 through Intended Period 10 [including August data for stations at higher altitudes that were delayed by one (or, in years of exceptionally heavy and late-melting snowpacks, even two) period(s)] must be recorded on the Summary of Mist-Netting Effort forms (Fig. 6), including any effort conducted before the recommended starting period.
 Banding data submitted for Intended Periods 11(August 9-18) and 12 (August 19-28) must also be accompanied by effort data.